 Little to no downtime is needed after photodynamic therapy, but you may have some short-term symptoms, such as:

 - Swelling and inflammation

 - Blistering or crusting

 What is the Prognosis After Photodynamic Therapy (PDT)?

 BLU-U® Blue Light Photodynamic Therapy destroys the damaged skin cells.
 Your dermatology practitioner treats the area with PDT to eliminate all of the damaged cells, so the skin cancer should not reoccur.
 We advise our patients that actinic keratosis and other types of skin cancer most often appear in areas that are overexposed to sunlight.
 We recommend that you take extra precautions to protect your skin from further episodes of skin cancer.

 How Do I Find Photodynamic Therapy (PDT) Doctors Near Me?

 Dr. John Browning is board certified in pediatrics, dermatology and pediatric dermatology.
-He leads a team of expert dermatologists, physician assistants and nurse practitioners who work with pediatric and adult patients of all ages in San Antonio, Kenedy, New Braunfels, and the surrounding areas of Texas.
-You and your family deserve exceptional care for photodynamic therapy (PDT), so contact us today to schedule a consultation at our office in Alamo Heights, Dominion, Kenedy, Mission Trail, and New Braunfels.
+He leads a team of expert dermatology practitioners, physician assistants and nurse practitioners who work with pediatric and adult patients of all ages in San Antonio, Boerne, New Braunfels, Kenedy, and surrounding areas of Texas.
+You and your family deserve exceptional care for photodynamic therapy (PDT), so contact us today to schedule a consultation at our office in Alamo Heights, Dominion, Mission Trail, New Braunfels and Kenedy.